4th November 2025

 Before stepping on the court, a few light stretches or a short warm-up jog helps prepare the body.
 This reduces stiffness and lowers the risk of injuries.
 Even a few minutes of skipping rope or gentle jumping jacks at home can get their heart rate up and blood flowing — so they arrive at class ready to move.

 Small steps at home build big confidence on the court.
 Simple activities like dribbling a ball in the driveway, tossing it against a wall, or shooting into a small hoop give your child a head start.
 Practising in a familiar space means they’ll walk into class already knowing the feel of the ball in their hands.
+Practising with the right techniques supports early youth basketball development and builds long-term confidence.

 Not every child will immediately fall in love with basketball — and that’s okay.
 After their first class, talk with them about what they enjoyed and what they found challenging.
 Listening to their feedback helps you understand whether they see basketball as a fun hobby, a potential long-term sport, or simply a new experience.